PeteMcNie/Typescript-Python-Project/README.md

 # Typescript-React--Boilerplate

-A bolier plate to get started on react projects quicker
+A bolier plate to get started on typescript-react projects quicker